thenaterhood/python-autocite/README.md

 Protip: Missing information will be filled in with "[[[field name]]]" which should make it easy to search for.

+Currently only supports APA, but is extensible for other formats.

 Using in other programs:

 `from python_autocite.lib import *`